huntdatacenter/docs/docs/README.md

 Read our [eBook](https://assets.hdc.ntnu.no/assets/ebook-hunt-cloud-services.pdf) and visit our [HUNT Cloud](https://www.ntnu.edu/mh/huntcloud) pages for general information on our services, and see our [Ting reports](/tingweek/#reports) for detailed updates on our activities.

-::: tip Next ting week
+::: tip Next up: Ting week #4
 - **Lab ting**: Tuesday 19 October 2021 -  2 to 4 p.m.
 CET
 - **Coordinator ting**: Wednesday 20 October 2021 - 9 to 11 a.m.
 CET
 - **Enterprise ting**: Wednesday 20 October 2021 - 1 to 3 p.m.
 CET